ur5us/insomnia.rest/content/pages/terms.md

 ## Copyright and Content Ownership

 - The Service itself including the use of the Insomnia name, logos, domain names and other distinctive brand features are protected by copyright and other laws: © Insomnia, All rights reserved.
-You may not duplicate, copy, or reuse any portion of the code (HTML/CSS/Javascript) or visual design elements.
 - You retain your rights to any content you submit, post or display on or through the Service.
 Insomnia claims no ownership to any content you post to the Service.

 ## General Conditions